 Integrations need to store more than just ORCID records.
 Your system will need to be able to:

-- Accept and store ORCID iDs: Your system will need to know the iD of the ORCID record to update.
-Store it together with the researcher’s information.
+- Accept and store ORCID iDs: Your system will need to know the iD of the ORCID record to display the iD and to update correctly.
+Store it together with the researcher’s information which is returned in the token exchange response.
 Our recommendation is to store the full https URI: https://orcid.org/0000-0001-5727-2427.

 - Accept and store persistent access tokens and refresh tokens: Access tokens can be used to read and update records, as well as indicate that the iD has been authenticated.
-Persistent tokens are valid for approximately 20 years or until the user revokes them.
-Refresh tokens can be used to create new access tokens with the same or limited scopes.
-Store the tokens together with the researcher’s information.
-We also recommend you store the token scope, and the‚token expiry.
+Access tokens are valid for approximately 20 years or until the user revokes them.
+We also recommend you store the token scope, token expiry and refresh tokens.
+Refresh tokens can be used to create new access tokens with the same or limited scopes if required.
+Store the access token token data together with the researcher’s information.

-- Accept and store put codes (if updating ORCID records): Every item that you add to the ORCID Registry will be returned with a put code by the ORCID API.
-Save this put code along with the item in your system‚ it’s how you‚ll identify which item needs to be read or updated.
+- Accept and store put codes : Every item that you add to the ORCID Registry will be returned with a put code by the ORCID API.
+Save this 6 digit put code along with the item in your system‚ it’s how you will identify which item needs to be read, updated or deleted.

 - Provide error messages and a support contact when an interaction does not go as expected.

-Check in with the ORCID team to demonstrate how your application works
+Check in with the ORCID team or your Consortia Lead to demonstrate how your application works

-Before your integration can go live on the ORCID production registry, our Engagement Team will double check that everything you have built on the sandbox will also work on production.
-If you are using a system with built in ORCID support, this step may be able to be skipped.
+Before your integration can go live on the ORCID production registry, our Engagement Team or your Consortia Lead will double check that everything you have built on the sandbox will also work on production.
+If you are using an ORCID Certified Service Provider system this step can be skipped.
+We have a list of minimum requirements that need to be met before we can issue Member API Production credentials.

 To provide a demo of your system you’ll need to set up a working integration with the ORCID sandbox that the ORCID team can preview.
 There are a few ways to share your working sandbox integration: